 First Week in December: Release of our Parish Advent Book Matthew Kelly's The Biggest Lie in the History of Christianity.

-Sunday, January 6: Father James leads the discussion on Matthew Kelly's The Biggest Lie in the History of Christianity.
+Sunday, January 6: Join us for the discussion on Matthew Kelly's The Biggest Lie in the History of Christianity from 3:30-4:30pm in the Church to hear and share insights and perspectives on this inspirational and thought-provoking book.

 Sunday, February 3: Father Emanuel leads the discussion on Pope Benedict XVI's First Encyclical, entitled "Deus Caritas Est" (God is Love), Sunday February 3rd from 3:30-4:30pm in the Church